nRF24/CircuitPython_nRF24L01/docs/ble_api.rst

         in bytes.
 This parameter is optional.
     :returns: An `int` representing the length of available bytes for the a single payload.

+    .. versionchanged:: 1.2.4
+        name changed from "available" to "len_available" to avoid confusion with :py:func:`circuitpython_nrf24l01.rf24.RF24.available()`.
+This change also
+        allows providing the underlying `RF24` class'
+        :py:func:`~circuitpython_nrf24l01.rf24.RF24.available()` method in the
+        `FakeBLE` API.

 advertise()
 *************